TheCraZyDuDee/Windows-Gaming-Optimization-Script/README.md

 - Flushes DNS (because it can)
 - and more...

+Programs/Tools used in this Script (if needed):

+- Process Hacker
+- Explorer++
+- Intelligent standby list cleaner
+- devcon.exe (can be installed with [this](https://github.com/Drawbackz/DevCon-Installer)<br/>)

 It also has a Launcher integrated so you can launch your Games quick and optimize afterwards.<br/>
 Also it has small Menus like the Tool and App Menu where you can add Programs by editing the Script.